Hedge Fund Alpha Interview

 I recently spoke with Hedge Fund Alpha for its Q2 2026 edition of Hidden Value Stocks.
 The interview includes an update on Longriver, but the part I expect will be of most interest to readers is the pair of company case studies: Hikari Tsushin in Japan and Plover Bay in Hong Kong.
 For compliance reasons, we agreed to frame these as examples of my process rather than stock tips.

+With Hedge Fund Alpha’s permission, you can read the full case studies here (link) once you’ve registered.
 For the full interview, including the broader discussion of Longriver and the rest of the issue, I would encourage you to subscribe to Hedge Fund Alpha and read it in full here (link).
 A big thanks to Michelle, Jacob and the team at Hedge Fund Alpha for having me!